• Skip to primary navigation

 Using chestnut flour

-I first got chestnut flour when I made mince pies a couple years ago, thinking it would be a great taste to add to the gluten-free pastry mix, which it was.
-I then made some chestnut pancakes, which were really tasty, and used some in chestnut and pear cupcakes, also yummy.
 Chestnut flour has a mild, gently nutty flavor that adds a smooth texture to what you use it in, but it's not something that works in everything.
-It's not quite as flexible as other gluten-free flours, I think partly the flavor and it can become heavy.
+It's not quite as flexible as other gluten-free flours, I think partly with its more distinct flavor and it can become heavy.

-Using chestnut flour to make chestnut cookies, however, is something I wonder why I didn't do it before.
-These maple chestnut cookies aren't exactly big, and they are best not to be any bigger as they may crumble, but they are tasty little bites of deliciousness.
+Using chestnut flour to make cookies, however, is something I wonder why I didn't do it before.
+These chestnut flour cookies aren't exactly big, but they are tasty little bites of deliciousness.

 My eldest son, in his increasing scepticism of lots of things, happily dug in and loved them.
 I suspect the maple flavor helps as he loves everything maple syrup.
-They're soft, but not gooey, and have a delicious gentle nuttiness, as you might expect from the ingredients.
+They're soft, but firm, and have a delicious gentle nuttiness, as you might expect from the ingredients.

 Try these other gluten free cookies: